 Sitting quietly in his Business Law class at Azusa Pacific University attentively taking notes, Matt Blain ’14 tries to blend in.
 His classmates are unaware they are in the presence of a decorated war hero, and the humble former Army staff sergeant prefers it that way.

 Thanks to the post-9/11 GI Bill, Blain like more than half a million veterans returning from Afghanistan and Iraq, is making the transition from service member to college student.
-At 27, the business administration major faces greater responsibilities than many traditional undergraduate students.
-His wife, two-year-old son, and a baby on the way, now motivate him to succeed in college as he did in the Army.
+At 28, the business administration major faces greater responsibilities than many traditional undergraduate students.
+His wife,and two young children, now motivate him to succeed in college as he did in the Army.

 Blain grew up hearing stories of his courageous grandfather George Blain, a member of the 101st Airborne “Pathfinders” who parachuted into France the night before D-Day, earning four Bronze Stars and a Purple Heart.
 Inspired by his grandfather’s bravery and the events of 9/11, Blain followed in his footsteps and enlisted in the Army after high school.